David Robertson MacDonald

 Lieutenant-Colonel David Robertson Macdonald of Kinlochmoidart FRSE (1764–1845), born David Robertson, was a British Army officer linked to the history of Sri Lanka (then known as Ceylon).

 Life

 He was born David Robertson on 29 September 1764, the son of the eminent Edinburgh historian and minister of Greyfriars Kirk in Edinburgh, William Robertson, and his wife Mary Nisbet.
-His brothers included William Robertson, Lord Robertson.
+His brothers included William Robertson and Lord Robertson.

 Trained in the military, he served in the British Army linked to the East India Company and raised the first Malay Regiment in Ceylon in 1796.
 He served as Deputy Adjutant General of Ceylon in the late 18th century.

 In 1802 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair, Alexander Dirom, and Dr James Russell.

 In later life he lived at 24 Walker Street.

 Robertson Macdonald died on 7 September 1845.
 He is buried in the Robertson family vault in Greyfriars Kirkyard.